 By reducing the number of Bank Holidays in the UK, we could raise the number of hours worked by Brits to similar levels of various countries we compete with internationally — although that may not help our national productivity, as many staff without enough breaks over the year would be in the doldrums!

 With figures like the ones above, business owners around the UK could probably be excused for occasionally cursing the Bank Holiday system in the UK.
 OK, so businesses that are based in offices, factories and those in construction are probably worst hit by bank holidays, but while not every industry loses out to these annual breaks, there are plenty of beneficiaries of the Bank Holiday system - think retail, leisure and wholesale.

-The thing is, those businesses that gain from bank holidays are in a smaller percentage than those who take a hit from the costs of managing and coping with the increased demands on a company’s HR services.
+The thing is, those businesses that gain from bank holidays are in a smaller percentage than those who take a hit from the costs of managing and coping with the increased demands.

 Of course, taking the decision to reduce the number of UK Bank Holidays, would always fall to being a social question than an economic one.
 With the rise of workplace automation, it may be time to start thinking about taking even more time out of the workplace to concentrate on areas of our lives that are more socially important.

 So better than asking if there are too many bank holidays, we should instead question if they could be spaced out better.
 By spacing bank holidays out, businesses would be more likely to benefit from a well-rested and socially connected workforce, increasing productivity and maintaining momentum between breaks.

 Until then, unless you’re part of a lobby group driving for the reduction in the number of Bank Holidays then there’s not a great deal that you can do about them.
 They’re part of modern working life and don’t appear to be going anywhere.